 30 Roma and non-Roma high-school students arrived to the 2 days long meeting organized in the Csillagház, between 29-30 November.
-The event started with name games and continued with an important and harsh topic: namely, the serial killings against Roma people in Hungary.
+The training started with name games and continued with an important and harsh topic: namely, the serial killings against Roma people in Hungary.
 Attila Hidvégi-Balogh has followed the horrible events as a journalist: He visited the places where the murders happened, but also took part in the trials as an observer in order to provide information to the public about it.
 Attila gave a realistic overview of the serial killings against the Roma communities in Hungary, presenting atrocities which Roma had to face with prior to the killings and the social effects which were caused by the political activities of the radical parties and racist paramilitary groups.
 During the discussions that followed, it turned out that the participants have never heard about the tragic serial killings against the Roma people in Hungary, which happened in 2008-2009.
 The organizers thought that it is important to speak about the serial killings, if we mention the radicals, antigypsyism, and the hate crimes against Roma, which are growing nowadays in Slovakia and in the region too.

 After concluding the hard topic, the participants had the chance to speak with Zsuzsanna Tóth, the leader of the Roma Mission of the Reformed Christian Church of Slovakia.
 Zsuzsanna started her speech with the following question: “Why is the leader of the Roma mission a non-Roma person?” and she answered it later by speaking about identity, community strengthening activities, and about the stereotypes and discrimination against the minorities.
 She highlighted that it is also important to support the different minority groups in order to be able to cooperate with each other and live in peace together.